Home is where my family goes to have downtime. To have a steady stream of people coming through our home would add stress, not reduce it.

-I’m an introvert married to another introvert, and our kids are on the introvert spectrum.
+I’m an introvert married to another introvert, and our kids are also pretty introverted.
 Because of that, we do things differently compared to more extroverted families.
 We tend to stay home more, for example, and we tend to do more as a family, rather than as part of a larger group of people.

 As our kids grow up, I’ve had to think about what this means for our family.
 My oldest child is in her tweens, and I’m beginning to consider how we’ll navigate the coming teenage years, specifically in terms of our introversion.
 One piece of advice I’ve repeatedly heard is that wise parents of teens should open their homes to their kids’ friends, turning their houses into popular neighborhood hangout spots.
 This way, they can monitor their kids’ activities and know who their friends are.

-But recently, I’ve realized we’ll never be that type of parents.
+But recently, I’ve realized we’ll probably never be that type of parents.
 Here’s why.

 Home Is Our Introverted Sanctuary